Turtle-Arena/turtle-arena-archive/trunk/base_ioq3ztm/readme.txt

-"ioq3ztm" is ioquake3 with some of the changes from TMNT Arena.

-This data contains the needed scripts/weaponinfo.txt as well as extra [q3 replacement] data made for TMNT Arena that is no longer used by TMNT Arena.
+This directory contains replacement data for quake3 that is no longer used by TMNT Arena.

-== Usage ==
-Idealy there should be a directory in the quake3 folder
-	"/path/to/quake3/ioq3ztm/"
- that contains the ioq3ztm qvm files and the TMNT Arena pak0.pk3 and *this* ioq3ztm data as "pak1_ioq3ztm.pk3"

- So data override as ioq3ztm > TMNT Arena > [Team Arena >] Quake III: Arena
+So if I ever decide to try and run TMNT Arena with a unmodified ioquake3 (Need the PNG and Ogg Vobis support) there is some data here.

+The file scripts/weaponinfo.txt attempts to recreate the Quake3 and Team Arena weapons
+	using the weapon scripting for TMNT Arena.

+This was done to improve the weapon system and in case someone wanted to use quake3's weapons with TMNT Arena's weapon scripting.